IvanBobkovich/IvanProgram/documentation/Software Requirements Specification.md

 * User clicks the “Add” button in the cars list view mode;
 * Application displays form to enter car data;
 * User enters car data and presses “Cancel” button;
-* Data don’t save in data base, then list of cars records is displaying to user.
+* Data don’t save in data base, then list of cars records is displaying to user;
 * If the user selects the menu item "Orders”, ”Clients” or "Cars", the data will not be saved to the database and the corresponding form with updated data will be opened.